mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 # Updating Bootstrap

-If you have made changes to the core prelude, expander, or the compiler, you will also want to update the compiled bootstrap modules.
+If you have made changes to the core prelude, expander, or the compiler, sometimes you may also need to update the compiled bootstrap modules (e.g. because of a bug fix).

 This can be accomplished with the following incantations in `$GERBIL_SRCDIR/src`.